-6.4 Fault tolerance
+6.5 Fault Tolerance

 To test whether PostMan can tolerate failures of helper nodes, we set up a simple scenario, in which two active helper nodes are connected to the server.
-A Linux client running on Post-Man client library is performing request-reply communication to the server, with 10 threads and 1000 connections in total.
+A Linux client running on PostMan client library is performing request-reply communication to the server, with 10 threads and 1000 connections in total.
 To examine the failure recovery of helper nodes, we first let all clients connect to one helper, record the throughput (measured every 100ms) of the clients and manually kill the connected helper node.
-As shown in Figure 11, the library waits until a timeout on receiving the reply message, and then reconnects to the other helper node.
-The re-connection takes about
+As shown in Fig. 15, the library waits until a timeout on receiving the reply message, and then reconnects to the other helper node.
+The migration takes about 400ms to recover all 1000 connections and restore to the previous rate.